 Most abundant at large ponds, lakes, reservoirs and canals, but sometimes on slow-flowing waters.
 The species disperses widely, though, and may turn up anywhere.
 Males of this species are the most likely blue damselflies to be seen well out over water, perched on surface vegetation or patrolling close to the surface.
 Peak numbers are typically later in the summer than Azure Damselfly, with transect counts totalling 400+ in 2010 at Stover CP and 785 estimated there on 12 August 2020.
+Up to 200 have been recorded on Lundy, where the species has bred.
 Flies from May (earliest 20 April 2015 at Lower Bruckland Ponds) to September (latest 11 October 1978 near Sparkwell).